Quick and accurate communication is imperative in hospital settings.

 A Somali man rushes into the emergency room with his young son, who has fallen from the balcony of their second-story apartment.
 Although the boy has no visible injuries, his father is concerned he may have a concussion and internal bleeding.
-He tries frantically to communicate with emergency room personnel using gestures and the few English phrases he has learned since moving to the United States six months before.
+He tries frantically to communicate with emergency room personnel using gestures and the few English phrases he has learned since moving to the United States six months earlier.

 The triage nurse quickly places a video call to a Somali interpreter, who can relay the man’s concerns to her.
 Within minutes, the boy undergoes a CAT scan and receives appropriate treatment and monitoring.
 He is able to return home with his father later that evening.

 Without video remote interpreting, this scenario could have played out much differently.
 While other industries demand to see a return on investment in hard dollars, the ROI of language services in health care is often measured by the absence of something.

 Here are seven ways health care professionals measure the impact of their investment in language services.

 1. Fewer scheduling errors

 Patients with limited English proficiency are more likely to miss appointments or show up at the wrong time because of breakdowns in communication with office staff.
 Since physicians’ schedules are set well in advance, these scheduling errors can add up to hours of wasted time and lost revenue.
 Over-the-phone health care interpreter services help to bridge language gaps, reducing scheduling errors.